Excellent Realistic (Contemporary) Fiction Books for Kids

 This is a darling easy reader book about a bear who wants to be a comedian but he has a problem with stage fright.
 Fortunately, the hummingbird helps the bear’s dream come true.
 VERY EASY.

 Yasmin is an exuberant girl who is interested in everything from exploring to building to fashion.
 This book tells four short stories from Yasmin’s life, all in chapters with lively, full-color illustrations.
 Each story shows Yasmin as a creative problem solver even when things get hard.
-Her Pakistani American culture is embedded throughout the story such as the foods Yasmin’s family eats like naan or how she calls her father Baba.
-I LOVE the diversity, the gutsy main character, and the beautiful design of the entire book.
+Her Pakistani American culture is embedded throughout the story such as the foods Yasmin’s family eats, like naan or how she calls her father Baba.

 Here’s Hank: Bookmarks Are People Too! #1 by Henry Winkler & Lin Oliver